lchski/lucascherkewski.com/_newsletters/2017-10-08-5-newsletter-recommendations.md

 Good morning!

-It’s a long weekend here.
-That means this newsletter is nice and short.
+It’s a long weekend here, meaning that this newsletter is nice and short.
 Too much time off means too little time to write, apparently :)

 I thought I’d share a list of newsletters I particularly enjoy.
 Each of them is written by a person, with no institution or “brand” at play.
 Reading them makes me happy.
 In a way, these all inspire my own newsletter—I aspire to be as worth reading as them.
 If any interest you, consider checking them out: